Aly218/90s-hacker-culture/README.md

-# 90s-hacker-culture
+# 90s Hacker Culture
-A 1990s-style website exploring Kevin Mitnick’s story and how digital curiosity became criminalized in early internet culture.
+This project recreates a 1990s-style website exploring the story of Kevin Mitnick and the rise of hacker culture during the early internet era.
+It examines how curiosity and technological exploration came to be viewed as threats, and how media fear shaped public perception of hacking.
+The design captures the retro aesthetic of 90s web pages while connecting Mitnick’s legacy to modern ideas about cybersecurity and digital freedom.